PeppiDufter/FACS-Data-Export-Pipeline/Readme.md

 # FACS-Data-Export-Pipeline
 A Python tool for batch-converting FCS flow cytometry files into TXT or CSV.
 Supports recursive folder processing and an optional summary mode that generates combined FSC-A and SSC-A tables for quick comparison across samples.

-# FCS Batch Export

-Small utility script to batch-convert Flow Cytometry Standard (`.fcs`) files into text-based tables (TXT / CSV) and optionally generate simple summary tables for key channels.

-The script recursively scans a root directory, processes all `.fcs` files it finds, and writes the outputs next to the original data in clearly named folders.

 ## Features

 - 🔍 Recursively walks through a root folder and its subfolders